amirarcane/lock-screen/README.md

   startActivity(intent);
   ```

-FONT_TEXT and FONT_NUMBERS are name of your fonts ins assets folder.
+FONT_TEXT and FONT_NUMBERS are path of your fonts in assets folder like "font/Arial.ttf"

 IF need set pin and changing fonts, do this:

 ```java
   Intent intent = EnterPinActivity.getIntent(getContext(), SET_PIN, FONT_TEXT, FONT_NUMBERS);